South Sudbury station: History

 The Framingham and Lowell Railroad (F&L) opened between its namesake cities on October 1, 1871.
 Its South Sudbury station and freight house were located on the east side of the tracks, on the north side of Boston Post Road.

-The Central Massachusetts Railroad (CM) opened from Boston to Hudson, Massachusetts in October 1881.
-After going out of business in 1883, it was reopened by the Boston and Lowell Railroad (B&L) in 1885, which was, in turn, acquired by the Boston and Maine Railroad (B&M) in 1887.
+The Massachusetts Central Railroad (MC) opened from Boston to Hudson, Massachusetts in October 1881.
+After going out of business in 1883, it was reopened by the Central Massachusetts Railroad (CM) contracted by the Boston and Lowell Railroad (B&L) in 1885, which was, in turn, acquired by the Boston and Maine Railroad (B&M) in 1887.

 The Old Colony Railroad, which had acquired the F&L in 1879, constructed a union station at the southeast corner of the junction of the two lines around 1887-91.
 This Victorian-style station included a three-story tower.
 The Old Colony Railroad was leased by the New York, New Haven and Hartford Railroad (often referred to as just the "New Haven Railroad") in 1893, making South Sudbury one of a small number of stations which served both of New England's two largest railroads.

 Passenger service ended on the F&L in 1933 (although freight service between South Sudbury and West Concord lasted until 1982, and between South Sudbury and Framingham Centre into the 1990s).
 Service on the CM past Clinton ended in 1932 and on the branch to Marlborough in 1939; by 1950, there were just four daily round trips.
 With such drastically-reduced traffic levels, it was no longer economical for the B&M to maintain the large Union Station.
 A small wooden station was built around 1952; after failed attempts to move and preserve it, Union Station was demolished, with portions of the interior auctioned off to collectors.

-The Massachusetts Bay Transportation Authority was formed in August 1964 to subsidize suburban commuter rail service.
+The Massachusetts Bay Transportation Authority (MBTA) was formed in August 1964 to subsidize suburban commuter rail service.
 On January 18, 1965, services were cut back to the boundaries of the MBTA funding district.
 Although the MBTA initially intended to discontinue the single remaining trips on the Central Massachusetts Branch and the Lexington Branch, they were kept at the last minute.
 However, the remaining CM trip was cut from Hudson to South Sudbury.
 On November 26, 1971, the remaining South Sudbury round trip was discontinued due to poor track conditions and dwindling ridership.
-The circa-1952 station building is still extant, and was in use as a private business, AAA Limousines, until 2019.
+The circa-1952 station building is still extant and was used as a private business until 2019.
+During this period it became known as "Crumble Station" due to the bakery in operation at the location; eventually AAA Limousines was the final tenant.
 Part of the platform and a station sign reading "Sudbury" remain at the building.

+In August 2023, the Massachusetts Department of Conservation and Recreation offered the building to the Town of Sudbury at no cost.
+In May 2024, the Town voted to acquire it.